libiht/libiht/README.md

 The LIBIHT library consists of two main components: kernel space components and user space components.

-The kernel space components are responsible for retrieving raw hardware trace information from the Intel processors.
+The kernel space components are responsible for retrieving raw hardware trace information from the Intel processors and process granular trace control operations, such as enabling/disabling hardware trace capabilities, configuring hardware trace parameters.

 The user space components are responsible for providing a set of APIs for user space applications to access the raw hardware trace information, control the hardware trace capabilities of the Intel processors, and help with basic analyze of the raw hardware trace information.